marieval/my-way-to-coding-2022/README.md

 - O(log N) --> logarithmic / (usually searching algorithms have log n if they are sorted (binary search))
 - O(n) --> linear time / (for loops, while loops through n items)
 - O(n log(n)) --> Log linear / (usually sorting operations)
-- O(n^2) --> quadratic time / (every element in a collection needs to be compared to ever other element.
+- O(n^2) --> quadratic time / (every element in a collection needs to be compared to every other element.
 Two nested loops)
 - O(2^n) --> exponential / (recursive algorithms that solves a problem of size N)
 - O(n!) -> factorial / (you are adding a loop for every element)
 - Iterating through half a collection is still O(n)